-This booklet contains your 2017 State of Delaware individual income tax forms and instructions.
+This booklet contains your 2018 State of Delaware individual income tax forms and instructions.
 Please note the following:

-- New contribution checkoffs have been added to the tax return.
-For details regarding these special funds and other checkoffs, please see the last page of this booklet. - The Delaware Division of Revenue accepts online payments for personal income tax (estimated, final, extensions and balances due), gross receipts, withholding and licensing.
+- A new contribution checkoff has been added to the tax return.
+For details regarding this special fund and other checkoffs, please see the last page of this booklet. - The Delaware Division of Revenue accepts online payments for personal income tax (estimated, final, extensions and balances due), gross receipts, withholding and licensing.
 Revenue accepts American Express, Discover, MasterCard and VISA for credit payments up to \$2,500.
 We also accept direct debit payments (without dollar limitation) from a checking or savings account.
 Funds cannot come from an account outside the United States.